-The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
+The clinical intern understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the clinical intern's and learner's decision making.

 6.1 The clinical intern designs appropriate formative and summative assessments that are aligned with learning objectives.